kristofferjansson/tdd-blog-instructions/Syntax.md

 current_path.should == new_post_path # assert that the current path is "/posts/new"
-page.should have_content("Nice post") # assert that the text is visible
+page.should have_content("Nice post") # assert that the text is visible find_field("Title").value.should ==  "Hello World" # The title field should be filled with "Hello World"

 save_and_open_page # cheating
 ```